casdoor/casdoor-website/docs/contributing.md

 :::caution

-The PR title must be in lower case.
+PR titles must be in lowercase.

 :::